aws-amplify/docs/android/api.md

 **Delta Sync Lifecycle**
 The delta sync process runs at various times, in response to different conditions:
 - Runs immediately, when you make the call to `sync` as shown above.
-This will be initial run and it will execute the baseQuery, setup the subscription and execute the delta Query.
+This will be the initial run and it will execute the baseQuery, setup the subscription and execute the delta Query.
 - Runs when the device that is running the app transitions from offline to online.
 Depending on the duration for which the device was offline ( i.e., > `baseRefreshIntervalInSeconds`), either the deltaQuery or the baseQuery will be run.
 - Runs when the app transitions from background to foreground.
 Once again, depending on how long the app was in the background, either the deltaQuery or the baseQuery will be run.
 To enable this, add the `AWSAppSyncAppLifecycleObserver` to the ProcessLifeCycle owner in the `onCreate` method of your main view as follows: